 On March 17, 1998, Van Halen's recording career hit its first major road bump with the release of III, an album that debuted their third singer, former Extreme vocalist Gary Cherone.

 After decades of amazing success with two very different frontman – flamboyant original belter David Lee Roth and his more straight-ahead successor Sammy Hagar – Van Halen found themselves estranged from both after a temporary studio reunion with Roth led to Hagar's departure.
-(And yes, that’s the extremely short version of what could be a long, hotly debated story all by itself.)

 The singer promptly inspired newly sober guitar genius Eddie Van Halen to work in a different manner.
 "I've been making music for 37 or 38 years and never has somebody handed me lyrics to work with," Van Halen told Guitar World in March 1988 (via VHLinks).
 This record is the biggest milestone in my life because the lyrics came first, then the music.
 I finally had something to bounce off."

-Unfortunately, it seems Van Halen had drawn from the new singer well one too many times, as their songwriting chemistry with Cherone didn't deliver results on a par with the group's past work.
+Unfortunately, it seems Van Halen had drawn from the new singer well one too many times, as their initial songwriting chemistry with Cherone didn't deliver results on a par with the group's past work.